nfrederick023/react-hook-checkbox/README.md

 # FAQ

-## Q: I found a bug, have a suggestion, or need help!?
+## Q: I found a bug, have a suggestion/issue, or need help!

 Please raise an issue on the [Github repository](https://github.com/nfrederick023/react-hook-checkbox/issues).

 ## Q: Are you looking for contributors?

 Yes!
-If you'd like to contribute to the project, [please make a pull request](https://github.com/nfrederick023/react-hook-checkbox/pulls).
+If you'd like to contribute to the project, [please raise a pull request](https://github.com/nfrederick023/react-hook-checkbox/pulls).

 ## Q: How can I say thanks?